 What are the two “supporting” scriptures predestinarians use?

 There are really only two scriptures that predestinarians use that they believe support their argument.
 The rest of their proof-texts are just not worth pursuing at this stage.
 These are (Rom 5:12) and (Psa 51:5).

 So let’s address each one of their misconceptions at a time to make it more clear:

 Therefore, just as through one man sin entered into the world, and death through sin, and so death spread to all men, because all sinned— (Rom 5:12)

 Paul says in Rom.
 5:12 precisely what caused the death of all men.
 It was not because they were born as decedents of Adam, but “because all sinned”.
 He said that one man’s sin caused sin to enter the world as did death (which is the result of sin – both physically and spiritually), and therefore death spread to all men both physically and spiritually because all men sinned, causing their own death.

 Note carefully what he continues to say later in verse 14:

 “Nevertheless death reigned from Adam until Moses, even over those who had not sinned in the likeness of the offense of Adam, who is a type of Him who was to come”.
 (Rom 5:14)

 All men sinned (vs 12) but not all sinned in the act of direct disobedience like Adam did.
-All men are born righteous but learn sin from their fallen parents and from sin which is universally present in the world, and by the time they are conscious of the law of conscience they discover they have sinned even though they may not have sinned against a direct law which only came through Moses (See Rom.
-7: 9 in context of Rom.
-7. See also The Romans 7 Scenario).
+All men are born righteous but learn sin from their fallen parents and from sin which is universally present in the world.
+And by the time they are conscious of the law of conscience they discover they have sinned even though they may not have sinned directly against the written law, which only came through Moses some 2500 years later (See also Rom.
+7: 9 in context of Rom. chapter 7.
+See also The Romans 7 Scenario).